Rev. 7-22-2024.

 Generally we use this procedure:

-• If we are in shallow water, I can generally feel the hook in with that 35 feet of scope.
-If not, we shorten the primary as need to get in the right possition.
+- If we are in shallow water, I can generally feel the hook in with that 35 feet of scope.
+If not, we shorten the primary as need to get in the right position.

 We can row an anchor out if the above procedure won't place the anchor in the right spot... actually, we've done this just once, to see if we could do it from the kayak (no problem).
 I've run big anchors out for other folks, helping them kedge off, using our tender.
 However, generally we can place the second anchor from the main boat, by using the engines to swing the boat against the primary anchor, though even that assistance is very seldom needed.

 What if the boat is hanging to the second anchor in a strong wind in the morning?
-Attach a fender and cast it loose.
-Don't struggle with it.
+Attach an extension line and ease it off until you are hanging from just one anchor.
 Retrieve the main anchor while you are drifting back; this should be easy, since you may drift right over it.
 Then motor back up to the secondary and retrieve.
 If you don't want to let go, attach a long (150 feet) line to the secondary, release, and follow the same steps.
 Easy if you have a plan.

 With practice, this typically adds about 5 minutes to the anchor drill and has never caused a bit of trouble.